ovh/docs/pages/platform/logs-data-platform/quick_start/guide.en-gb.md

 Below them, you have access to different sections :

 3. The **Data-gathering tools** tab, allows requesting OVHcloud to host your own dedicated collector like Logstash or Flowgger.
-4. The **Index** tab, allows creating your dedicated Opensearch Index or retrieve the ones used to store your Opensearch Dashboards settings.
+4. The **Index** tab, allows creating your dedicated OpenSearch Index or retrieve the ones used to store your OpenSearch Dashboards settings.
-5. The **Aliases** tab, provides access to your data directly from your Opensearch Dashboards or using an Opensearch query.
+5. The **Aliases** tab, provides access to your data directly from your OpenSearch Dashboards or using an OpenSearch query.
-6. The **Kibana** tab, creates your personal Opensearch Dashboards instance, in order to exploit the aliases and index from the powerful Opensearch Dashboards interface.
+6. The **Kibana** tab, creates your personal OpenSearch Dashboards instance, in order to exploit the aliases and index from the powerful OpenSearch Dashboards interface.
 7. The **Users Roles**, allows access rights modification of your content.

 ### Let's send some logs!